pvini07BR/virus-havoc/README.md

 Switch guns: Press Q for switching to the first slot.
 Press E to switch to the second slot.

 STAGE 1:
 This stage uses a "waves" system.
 In total, this stage has 10 waves.
-Each wave has a fixed amount of viruses, and from the wave 7, the viruses starts going back and forth a bit from the center.
+Each wave has a fixed amount of viruses, and from the wave 7, the viruses starts going back and forth from the center.
 On the wave number 4, will appear a loot box (i will talk more about the loot boxes later), and it will also appear on the wave number 7 (only if you haven't get the first loot box on wave 5).
 After passing the 10 waves, the boss fight will begin.
 You will finish the stage if you defeat the boss.
 All the weapons that are caught on stage 1 will NOT be saved.

 OBS: The stage 1 was made to be played only with the following guns: Common Laser Gun, Dual-Cannon Laser Gun and Dual-Cannon Diagonal Laser Gun.